2026 Hands-On Review

 Approx $189

-The 1Zpresso ZP6 Special is the antithesis of the J-Ultra.
-It is a tool dedicated to total transparency.
-Its burr geometry is designed to slice beans with zero crushing, virtually eliminating the fine particles that cause bitterness.
-The result is a cup that is floral, tea-like, and transparent.
+Total transparency.
+The 1Zpresso ZP6 Special is the J-Ultra's opposite.
+Burr geometry designed to slice beans with zero crushing, virtually eliminating the fine particles that cause bitterness.
+Floral.
+Tea-like.
+Transparent.

 The ZP6’s cult status stems from its history as a 'discontinued gem' that was brought back due to enthusiast demand.
 It remains the gold standard for competition brewing because it prioritizes clarity over body to an extreme degree.
 If your palate is tuned to high-acidity, light-roast African coffees, no other manual tool will reveal the nuanced floral notes as effectively as the ZP6.